 The great Dara Singh Ji, wasn’t interested in having a sharp set of six packs, for his Insta handle.

 Sunny Deol was one of the strongest actors we have had.
 But his focus was never on showcasing a set of six packs.

 These were the phenomenal physiques which Indians possessed way before independence.
 One look and today’s youth will declare them as enhanced physiques (when a person is on anabolic steroids).
 By the way, back then there were no filters or photoshops.

-But in this tech-crazy world, the real hard work and natural strength is overshadowed by pics of steroid filled (not competitive bodybuilders) and photoshopped physiques of youngsters, who turn fitness guru virtually overnight, and during pandemic, this number mushroomed to a different level.
+But in this tech-crazy world, the real hard work and natural strength is overshadowed by pics of steroid filled (not competitive bodybuilders) and photoshopped physiques of youngsters, who turn fitness guru virtually overnight.

 And this craze has no end in sight.
 There is an entire industry which revolves around obtaining and maintaining – sharp six packs.
 People are obsessed to a level, where they are afraid to even put a piece of chocolate in their mouth, and consider it as cheating with the entire process.

 “How to get six packs?” is still one of the most searched question on Google.
 And so is “how to get 90% without studying?”.

 Your six packs, won’t repay your loans